 What does 'Missing' mean?

-Vehicles from before 1963 are less likely to have a specific model name or any model name at all.
-Model names would only have existed if the manufacturer created one at the time.
+- vehicles registered before 1963 are less likely to have a specific model name or any model name at all.
+Model names would only have existed if the manufacturer created one at the time

-Any vehicle of a given model name which cannot be located in the data tables will most likely be included in the ‘model missing’ categories.
+Any vehicle of a given model name which cannot be found in the data will most likely be included in the missing categories.

 How accurate is the data?